 Storm Trooper: “This is a trusted site.
 Let them through.”

-Secure Web Gateways and integrated Next Gen Firewalls with similar feature sets are found in on-premises and virtual firewalls as well as in Firewall-as-a-Service (FWaaS) offerings available in Security Service Edge (SSE) solutions.
+Secure Web Gateways and integrated Next Gen Firewalls with similar feature sets are found in on-premises and virtual solutions as well as cloud-based Firewall-as-a-Service (FWaaS) and SSE offerings.
 In this blog we will review how some fall short when categorizing web traffic.

 What is the SNI field used for?